A Black, female veteran could topple the Republican incumbent in her red Florida district

 Optimism for November

 Keith is confident about her chances to beat Mast, who has already run an ad painting her as a leftist radical.
-She’s responded in her own ad that he’s just another version of President Trump.
+She has responded in her own ad that he’s just another version of President Trump.

 Mast campaign spokesperson Brad Stewart told The Post in a statement that Mast believes the district is better off without Keith’s “hateful rhetoric.”